Principal Investigator

 Alexander Li

-Undergraduate Alumni, MCB Honors thesis
+Undergraduate researcher, MCB Honors thesis

 Alex studied how endothelial cells derived from seals adapt to hypoxia and oxidative stress.
 Alex is a Senior Research Associate at Calico.